The 5 essential metrics for community engagement

 How we use it at Disciple:

 A short average session length suggests that your members are not getting enough value out of your community.
-Think of it in the same way you think of a bounce rate.
-If visitors don’t find what they came in search of, they leave.
-Quickly.
-So, the shorter your average session length, the more people are bouncing, meaning they’re not getting the value they’re looking for.
+Think of it in the same way you think of a bounce rate

 The limitations:

-4. Percentage of user-generated content (UGC).
+4. Percentage of your community’s user-generated content (UGC)

 Here’s what you’ll need to calculate your UGC rate over a given period of time: